Libera-Chat/libera-chat.github.io/content/_guides/cloaks.md

 --> jsmith (~jsmith@user/jsmith) has joined #channel
 ```

-Other than that, only Libera.Chat staff can see your connecting host
+Once you are cloaked, only you and Libera.Chat staff can see
-after that, which is only looked at in cases of abuse.
+your connecting host.
+Staff will refuse requests to disclose the
+IP addresses, host names, or connection metadata of cloaked users
+as per Libera.Chat's [privacy policy](/privacy).